See What Users Actually Do Inside Your Product

 Product analytics is the measurement of how users interact with a software product — tracking sessions, active users, engagement depth, bounce rates, and page-level performance over time.
 It helps product teams understand which features are adopted, where users disengage, and how usage patterns change in response to product decisions.

-How is product analytics different from web analytics?
+How Product Analytics is different from Traditional Analytics?

 What is a good bounce rate for a SaaS product?